wmo-im/wis2box/docs/source/user/public-services-setup.rst

 SSL
 ^^^

-To enable HTTPS and MQTTS on your wis2box you can run wis2box with the option '--ssl':
+To enable HTTPS and MQTTS on your wis2box you can run wis2box with the option `--ssl`:

 .. code-block:: bash